-A believer was not at fault if he ate any of the proscribed foods if it was not his intention to do so, or if it was a matter of necessity e.g. if he was “constrained” and could not avoid running afoul of Allah’s Decree.
+A believer was not at fault if he ate any of the proscribed foods if it was not his intention to do so and he was forced to.

 2:172 O believers, eat of the good things which We have provided for you and give thanks to Allah, if He is the One Whom you worship.